Boblepointu/DynamicNFTs/README.md

 - The address of a ERC721 contract, that will allow its holders to mint in advance the token of our contract
 - The timestamp to start the sell

+## How to operate this repo ?
-# Setting up CI variables
+### Setting up CI variables

-To make the CI work, and for it to do all the job, you need to setup repository action secrets.
+To make the CI work, and for it to do all the job, you need to setup repository action secrets and the repository .env file

+#### .env file

+The list is following :

+- PROJECT_NAME=dynamic-nfts
+- CONTRACT_NAME= Can be anything you want
+- CONTRACT_SYMBOL= Can be anything you want
+- WEATHER_CONTRACT_ADDRESS= At first run, set it to 0x00, then, once contracts have been deployed, set it to the actual value found in the truffle_output artifact of the first run.
+- LINK_CONTRACT_ADDRESS= The link token contract address on the chain we operate
+- ORACLE_CONTRACT_ADDRESS= The link oracle contract address on the chain we operate
+- LINK_FEE= The fee needed to operate the oracle, in WEI
+- NETWORK_ID= Define the network id to operate (must be matching what the RPC_URL is sending back)
+- SALE_START_TIMESTAMP= Define a start timestamp for the sale
+- EXCLUSIVE_CONTRACT_ADDRESS= Select the nft contract that make its holders able to mint before anyone else
+- DIAMOND_CONTRACT_ADDRESS= At first run, set it to 0x00, then, once contracts have been deployed, set it to the actual value found in the truffle_output artifact of the first run.

 The list is following :

 - PROJECT_NAME = whatever you want